ubuntu-mate/ubuntu-mate.org/blog/20190418-ubuntu-mate-disco-final-release.md

   * Set the "Notify me of a new Ubuntu version" dropdown menu to "For any new version".
   * Press <kbd>Alt</kbd>+<kbd>F2</kbd> and type in `update-manager -c` into the command box.
   * Update Manager should open up and tell you: New distribution release '19.04' is available.
-    * If not you can also use `/usr/lib/ubuntu-release-upgrader/check-new-release-gtk`
+    * If not, you can use `/usr/lib/ubuntu-release-upgrader/check-new-release-gtk`
   * Click "Upgrade" and follow the on-screen instructions.

 ## Known Issues